Tianxiang-C/SCI-Cream/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Principal Investigators
-    - Researchers
+    - Research Assistants
     - Grad Students
-    - Administration
-    - Visitors
+    - Undergrad Students
     - Alumni
 design:
   show_interests: false